dgradecak/alfresco-mvc/README.md

 Personally I do not like webscripts because of the boilerplate code that comes with them (XML, FTL, Java/Javascript).
 Also I am not a big fan of javascript on the server side as in a medium sized application that becomes unmaintainable.
 That is why I wrote Alfresco @MVC.

 Alfresco @MVC consist of several libraries, REST, AOP, QueryTemplate, Spring-DATA.
-REST and AOP have no third party dependencies, where QueryTemplate and Spring-DATA has.
+REST and AOP have no third party dependencies, where QueryTemplate and Spring-DATA do have.

 Alfresco-MVC DATA
 ===